 - Phosphodiesterase inhibitors (sildenafil, etc) - gave symptom relief in one small study.

-- Theophylline - improved non-cardiac chest pain in one trial, and may relax the oesophageal wall.
+- Theophylline - there is some evidence that this improves non-cardiac chest pain in one trial, and may relax the oesophageal wall.

 Invasive or surgical treatment